mu373/headrss/README.md

 Headless Google Reader-compatible RSS sync service on Cloudflare Workers + D1.

-- Serves [Google Reader API](https://rss-sync.github.io/Open-Reader-API/spec/) to RSS clients (Reeder, NetNewsWire, FeedMe, Read You, etc.)
+- Serves [Google Reader API](https://rss-sync.github.io/Open-Reader-API/spec/) to RSS clients (Reeder, NetNewsWire, etc.)
-- Receives feed data pushed from an external fetcher CLI
+- Separate architecture for feed fetcher and server.
+The API deployed on Cloudflare receives feed data pushed from an external fetcher.
+- Fully managable from CLI
 - Includes a native REST API for web frontends
 - Runs on Cloudflare free tier for personal use